 Read our full Swappa review to learn more.

-First, you get an instant offer from Whistle by selecting the device you want to sell.
+First, you get an instant offer from Backflip by selecting the device you want to sell.
 If you are okay with their offer, you then get a free shipping label or a free shipping kit.
 Lastly, you ship the device to them, and the cool thing is that all expenses, in-transit insurance, and tracking are paid for by them.
-Once Whistle receives the device and is able to verify the condition as described by you, you get paid within 24 hours after they receive the device via debit card, direct deposit (ACH), gift card, or check.
+Once Backflip receives the device and is able to verify the condition as described by you, you get paid within 24 hours after they receive the device via debit card, direct deposit (ACH), gift card, or check.